STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-On this basis, Table \ref{Result-CHD} and Table \ref{Result-ROAD} show the Accuracy, Precision, Recall and F1-score of all the methods for various attacks on Car Hacking dataset and ROAD dataset, respectively.
-Since the chi-square detection method in \cite{5-20} cannot set a consistent threshold for all multiple attacks, we only place the multi-classification detection results of compared neural network methods.
+Specifically, Table \ref{Result-CHD} and Table \ref{Result-ROAD} show the Accuracy, Precision, Recall and F1-score of all the methods for various attacks on Car Hacking Dataset and ROAD Dataset.
+As the nature of binary detection methods, Graph-based IDS \cite{5-20} and G-IDCS TH\_classifier \cite{G-IDCS} are failure to set consistent thresholds for multiple attack categories, and thus we only place the results of those multi-classification methods when detecting the Mixing Fabrication Attack and Mixing Masquerade Attack.

-We observe that StatGraph has superior performance, with Car Hacking (0.9979) and ROAD (0.5763) achieving the highest F1-Scores.
-The experimental results demonstrated that StatGraph exhibited superior performance, which can correctly classify almost all CAN messages in Car Hacking Dataset of a fine-grained level and have best detection ability in ROAD dataset.
-One can also see that the generalizability of different models varies greatly.
-For example, EfficientNet and MobileNetV3 perform well on ROAD dataset but poorly on Car Hacking Dataset.
-While CANet has excellent performance on Car Hacking Dataset but works poorly on ROAD dataset.
-In contrast, StatGraph achieves highest F1-Score and IG values on both datasets.
+On the simpler Car Hacking Dataset, \textsc{StatGraph} achieves near-perfect fine-grained detection results, with 99.40\% accuracy and 94.03\% F1-score.
+This is attributed to the dataset's focus on fabrication attacks, whose anomalous behavior, such as periodicity, can be easily captured by hidden rules.
+In contrast, the ROAD Dataset presents a greater challenge, as evidenced by the significantly lower average accuracy, precision, recall, and F1-score across most methods.
+This is due to the advanced masquerade attacks in the ROAD Dataset, which involve the complete replacement of legitimate messages while replicating their statistical behavior patterns, with only subtle payload threshold alterations, making them highly stealthy.
+Despite this, \textsc{StatGraph} remains the most advanced detector, achieving 97.91\% accuracy and 97.46\% F1-score.

-In addition we present all the normalized confusion matrices on both two datasets in Figure \ref{figConfusionMatrixes1} and Figure \ref{figConfusionMatrixes2}.
-In the Car Hacking Dataset, it is obvious that CANet and StatGraph have the highest degree of recognition for each classification.
-In the ROAD Dataset, the other three neural network models cannot identify reverse light off masquerade attack correctly, while StatGraph is able to identify some of these attacks.
+The generalizability of models varies significantly.
+For instance, EfficientNet and MobileNetV3 perform well on the ROAD Dataset but poorly on the Car Hacking Dataset, while CAN-RF, CAN-MLP, CAN-LSTM, and CANet exhibit the opposite trend. \textsc{StatGraph} consistently achieves the highest accuracy, F1-score, and IG values across both datasets, demonstrating its superior adaptability and robustness.